pcrane70/kinetic-java-tools/README.md

 Discover a cluster of drives within a set of IP ranges.
 If subnet option is present, only devices within the subnet (0-255) are discovered and added to the output file.
 The timeout option is used to specify the sampling time to collect the devices.
 The default is set to 30 seconds if not set.

+The output of this command is stored in the output file if specified.
+Otherwise, it is printed on the console.
+The format is in JSON format.
 ```
 ktool.sh -discover [-out <driveListOutputFile>] [-timeout <timeoutInSecond>] [-subnet <subnet>] [-usessl <true|false>] [-clversion <clusterVersion>] [-identity <identity>] [-key <key>] [-reqtimeout <requestTimeoutInSecond>]